 It's been a long week and everyone, including you, is tired and possibly a little bit burnt out.
 So, what do you do?
 You try to shake it up and have some fun while still learning!
-Fun Friday STEM centers is a great way to do something fun and new while still getting work done.
+Fun Friday STEM centers are a great way to do something fun and new while still getting work done.

 What is Fun Friday?